Guide

 Achieving compliance with these standards (and maintaining compliance over time) is a major part of any GRC program and requires dedicated resources and tools.

-Which compliance frameworks does your organization need to be compliant with?
+Which programs/frameworks does your organization need to be compliant with?

-To determine which specific program/certification you need to obtain, it’s important to conduct customer research and hold internal conversations with key stakeholders.
-The following information will help you determine which framework(s) you should pursue.
+To determine which specific program/certification you need, it’s important to conduct customer research and hold internal conversations with key stakeholders.
+The following information will help you determine which framework(s) you should pursue:

 Outside of customer and partner expectations, you’ll also want to examine the key architectural elements of the system you are designing and the function of each one.
 You will want to classify the data in your core system and understand its sensitivity level and how it is being handled.
 Consider how the data is manipulated by both code in the system and the people who have operational access to this data during all phases of system development, debugging, and operation.

 Last but not least, keep in mind that many of the frameworks have overlapping requirements — so one process or one internal control may satisfy requirements in multiple frameworks.
-For example, ISO 27001 builds upon SOC 2, and it overlaps significantly with HIPAA.
+For example, ISO 27001 builds upon SOC 2®, and it overlaps significantly with HIPAA.
 Many organizations can leverage their work for GDPR to meet CCPA requirements.
-You’ll want to do your own research and comparison to see how to tackle these standards in a time-efficient and cost-effectively.
+You’ll want to do your own research and comparison to see how to tackle these standards in a time-efficient and cost-effective way.

 On the security front, organizations like Adobe have reviewed a variety of compliance frameworks, determined where they overlap, and released a common controls framework that enables itself and its customers to comply with a multitude of certifications, standards, and regulations.